I'm a bit of a ... writer, tutor, traveller, researcher, San supporter and tango dancer.

-Right now, the topic I’m researching combines several of my passions: story-telling, the San (a collective name for groups of aboriginal people in southern Africa,) electronic publishing and the future form of the book.
-Read all about ‘From Kalahari campfire to cyber tale’, here.
+Right now, the project I’m working on combines several of my passions: story-telling, the San (a collective name for groups of aboriginal people who are click-language speakers in southern Africa,) literacy and orality.
+Read all about it here.

-Now, if I could just work out how to tango in desert sand wearing my favourite 8cm stilettos, my life would be sorted.
-Allsorted.
+Now, if I could just work out how to tango in desert sand wearing 8cm stilettos, my life would be Allsorted.

 Buy my novels Salt and Honey and Kalahari Passageonline here